 Video Demonstration of the Experiment

 The BBC filmed a simulation of our experiment for a programme called “Computers and Conversation” which was first broadcast on BBC2 in 1995.
-You can view it here.
+Here’s an extract.

 Computer support for group decision-making has become a central topic of concern in CSCW research and in this context the effects of computer-mediated communication (CMC) on the process and outcomes of group interaction are of particular interest.
 Numerous studies have attempted to evaluate the efficiency and quality of CMC in comparison with the face-to-face “standard” (see Hiltz and Turoff, 1978; Rice, 1984 for reviews).
 Early work in this field was mainly descriptive and atheoretical, but more recently social psychologists in particular have begun to investigate the psychological processes that are involved.
 Research conducted by the Committee on Social Science Research in Computing at Carnegie-Mellon University has been especially influential in this regard (Kiesler Siegel and McGuire, 1984; Kiesler, 1986; Siegel, Dubrovsky, Kiesler and McGuire, 1986; Sproull, and Kiesler, 1986; McGuire, Kiesler, and Siegel, 1987).
 Their account of the social psychological processes in CMC as applied to group decision-making was the impetus for the research reported here.
 We shall therefore begin by outlining their descriptions of these processes and address some of the important questions raised by this work.
 We then introduce an alternative approach, based on social identity theory and a recent re-conceptualization of deindividuation.
 The empirical section of the paper reports on a group-polarization experiment designed to address the relevant conceptual issues.
 Finally, we relate the results of the experiment to other recently reported work and offer a reinterpretation of the earlier studies in terms of our new approach.